Platform Management - Enterprise Integration Patterns on Azure

 Implementation

+When using Service Bus as the Messaging Channel, we can use different tools for repairing and resubmitting a message in the dead-letter sub-queue.
 Service Bus Explorer (Windows-based client): As discussed above, this tool allows resubmitting a message in the dead-letter queue.
 Once the message has been selected, the message body, system properties, and custom properties can be edited before being resubmitted.
 More information on the documentation.
+Portal-based Service Bus Explorer – As described above, it allows reading messages from the dead-letter queue and copy them to generate and submit a new message to the queue or topic.
+See the considerations in the previous section when resubmitting messages. |

 Smart Proxy